Jollywatt/SetTheoreticTypes.jl/README.md

 Thus, intersection types are only interesting for abstract types.

 I find it helpful to picture set-theoretic types as sets of equivalence classes, where values of the same concrete type are equivalent.
-In this picture, concrete types are singleton sets, while abstract types are sets of arbitrary extent (possibly overlapping with other types).
-This makes the fact self-evident that no distinct concrete types may intersect.
+In this picture, concrete types are point-like singleton sets, while abstract types are sets of arbitrary extent.

 As with Core Julia, parametric types are like indexed sets of types.
 Type parameters are invariant; they are merely part of the type’s name.
 ```julia